-Four miles up Granite Mountain, southeast of Phillipsburg, was one of the largest silver mining camps in Montana.
+Four miles up Granite Mountain, southeast of Phillipsburg, Montana was one of the largest silver mining camps in the state.
 Nicknamed “Montana’s Silver Queen,” the town once boasted more than 3,000 residents.

 Silver was first discovered by a man named Eli Holland in 1875, and though a small shaft was dug, little work progressed at the claim.
 However, that changed in 1880 when Charles D. McLure, superintendent of the Hope Mill in Philipsburg, found a rich specimen of ruby silver at the site, which assayed at 2,000 ounces of silver per ton.